SunnyDisp/CMSC-207-Mini-Project/README.md

 * Contact Info (Join Lobby) Section
 * Footer

-The links in the navigation bar toggles each section except the footer.
-In the desktop view, the logo (a spinning coin) appears on the left side of the bar and the navigation links appear on the right side.
-However, the logo is omitted in the mobile view for better responsiveness.
+The navigation bar allows users to toggle between sections, except for the footer.
+On desktop view, a spinning coin logo appears on the left, while navigation links are aligned to the right.
+For better responsiveness, the logo is omitted in mobile view.

-The header contains the page title and subtitle akin to that of an arcade game.
-There is no interactivity in the header but an animation was employed to the page title.
+The header displays the page title and subtitle, styled to resemble an arcade game.
+While it does not include interactivity, an animation effect enhances the title.

-The Player Loadout section contains basic information about the developer and a pixilated photo of her.
-The other character, which can be viewed using the switch button, discourages the user to pick him, so the user doesn't have much choice but to select the main character.
-The back and start button triggers another message.
+The Player Loadout section presents basic information about the developer along with a pixelated photo.
+The alternative character, accessible via the switch button, discourages users from selecting him, leaving the main character as the only viable option.
+The "Back" and "Start" buttons trigger additional messages.

-The Side Quests section contains three (3) hobbies and interests that the developer likes to do when she's not working or studying.
-Among the three, it is noticeable that the developers likes video games the most, as evident by the website's appearance.
+The Side Quests section highlights three hobbies and interests of the developer.
+Notably, video games appear to be the most favored, as reflected in the website’s aesthetic.

-The Join Lobby section provides the user information on how to connect with the developer.
-It contains
+The Join Lobby section provides contact details, including links to social media profiles, an email address, and a location.

+Finally, the footer displays the project name and completion date.